-The Department of Resources Recycling and Recovery (CalRecycle) works to ensure that waste materials are managed, reduced, reused, recycled, and disposed of properly in order to protect the public health and the environment.
-CalRecycle has many programs to help California businesses, communities, schools, cities, and counties reduce the amount of waste they generate through strategies targeting either specific material types or a particular business, school, or government sector.
-More information about these programs can be found on the CaRecycle website.
+The Department of Resources Recycling and Recovery (CalRecycle) works to ensure waste materials are reduced, reused, recycled, or disposed of properly, in order to protect the public health and the environment.

 One of the main components to starting or expanding waste reduction and recycling programs is to bring together key players that can contribute to the development or expansion of your sustainable waste management programs:

-- Supplier representatives (companies that you purchase materials and goods from).
+- Supplier representatives (companies from which you purchase goods)

 Frequently Asked Questions